lilianweng/lil-log/_posts/2020-08-06-neural-architecture-search.md

 ![EAS meta-controller]({{ '/assets/images/EAS-meta-controller.png' | relative_url }})
 {: style="width: 100%;" class="center"}
-*Figure 14.
+*Fig. 14.
 Overview of the RL based meta-controller in Efficient Architecture Search (NAS).
 After encoding the architecture configuration, it outputs net2net transformation actions through two separate actor networks.
 (Image source: [Cai et al 2017](https://arxiv.org/abs/1707.04873))*
+{:.image-caption}

 <a name="ENAS"></a>With similar motivation, *Efficient NAS* (**ENAS**; [Pham et al. 2018](https://arxiv.org/abs/1802.03268)) speeds up NAS (i.e. 1000x less) by aggressively sharing parameters among child models.
 The core motivation behind ENAS is the observation that all of the sampled architecture graphs can be viewed as *sub-graphs* of a larger *supergraph*.
 All the child networks are sharing weights of this supergraph.

 ![ENAS example]({{ '/assets/images/ENAS-example.png' | relative_url }})
 {: style="width: 100%;" class="center"}
-*Figure 15.
+*Fig. 15.
 (Left) The graph represents the entire search space for a 4-node recurrent cell, but only connections in red are active.
 (Middle) An example of how the left active sub-graph can be translated into a child model architecture.
 (Right) The network parameters produced by an RNN controller for the architecture in the middle.
 (Image source: [Pham et al. 2018](https://arxiv.org/abs/1802.03268))*
+{:.image-caption}

 ENAS alternates between training the shared model weights $$\omega$$ and training the controller $$\theta$$: